ebrym/DisasterResponse/README.md

 ## 4. Conclusion

-Some information about training data set as seen on the main page of the web app.
+Disasters are naturally occurring enevnt that are usually not planned or are sometimes foreseen/predicted to occur at certain period.
+When a this happens, it is important to know what kind of emergencies are needed by victims affected by the event.
+Timely categorization of news reports, texts, and calls can help the relief agencies quickly assess the situation and provide neccessary assistance.
+This project is tailored to help a user/aid worker to timely make decissions on message received by using the user interface to input the message in other to get the category the message belongs.

 **_Screenshot 4_**

 ![data](screenshots/datavisualizations.JPG)

-As we can see the data is highly imbalanced.
-Though the accuracy metric is [high](#acc) (you will see the exact value after the model is trained by grid search, it is ~0.94), it has a poor value for recall (~0.6).
-So, take appropriate measures when using this model for decision-making process at a larger scale or in a production environment.
+The accuracy metric for the ML training is high (this can be seen after the model is trained by grid search, it is ~0.94).

 <a id='files'></a>